WomensLaw serves and supports all survivors, no matter their sex or gender.

 USCIS cannot require you to provide a particular type of evidence to prove that you married your spouse in good faith, and there is no magic piece of evidence that will provide definitive proof of your good faith marriage.
 However, common types of evidence include:

-• a statement from you in which you explain how your relationship developed and why you decided to marry your spouse;
+• a statement from you in which you explain how your relationship developed, why you decided to marry your spouse, and your routines and activities as a married couple;

 • birth certificates of any children that you have together;

-• photographs of you and your spouse at different times, in different locations;
+• photographs of you and your spouse at different times, in different locations, and especially together with different family members and friends or on special occasions like your wedding day, holidays, or birthdays;

-• evidence of your courtship, such as text messages, call records, emails, and letters;
+• evidence of your courtship, such as text messages, call records, emails, social media posts, and letters or greeting cards;

 • evidence of shared financial assets or responsibilities, such as joint tax returns, joint property ownership, joint leases, joint bank accounts, joint credit cards, and shared insurance plans; and

-• statements from friends or family who were familiar with your relationship or your reasons for marrying your spouse.
+• statements from friends, neighbors, members of your religious congregation, or family who were familiar with your relationship or your reasons for marrying your spouse.

 If you are filing for a battered child waiver, you can work with your parent and your attorney to determine what evidence you and your parent can provide to prove your parent’s good faith marriage.